 For instance, some lenders will allow you to be transferred your funds quicker by paying a fast payment fee.
 This is ideal for an emergency if you need money on the same day and cannot wait 48 hours such as home repairs, medical bill or paying rent.

-Other fees are typical if you miss your monthly repayment.
+You may be charged a default fee if you miss a payment.
 You can be charged a default fee of up to £30 for every missed payment and daily interest can be added to your outstanding balance for every day that your payment is overdue.

 We are committed to providing a transparent service to our users and if they are looking for a guarantor loan, we want to provide them with one.
 Every lender we feature is vetted beforehand to ensure that they have an FCA license and follow the criteria for responsible lending.
-We only work with guarantor lenders in the UK to ensure that you are dealing with local companies who are more likely to accept your application.
+We only work with guarantor lenders in the UK to ensure that you are dealing with real UK-based companies who are most likely to accept your application.